corcor27/Introduction_to_R/_episodes/15-modules.md

 This may look more complicated, but we are stringing the conditionals we already considered with logical operators (i.e., IF storm is true AND the day is (Saturday OR Sunday)).

 >## Question
 > ***What do you think the consequence of removing the brackets will be?***
 >Hint: Change storm <- FALSE, day <- "sunday".
-What happens?
+>What happens?
 What should happen?
 {: .callout}

-You need to ensure that you are explicit with the conditional operations by using brackets.
+You need to ensure that you are explicit with the conditional operations by using brackets, this will allow you to combine without encountering unwanted behaviour.

 We have covered a brief introduction to the basic building blocks of flow control.
-Hopefully you have grasped with the few tools we have considered you can develop sophisticated flow control.
+Hopefully you have grasped, with the few tools we have considered, that you can develop sophisticated flow control.
 There are more tools to consider to be fully competent on all aspects of flow control.
 However, they fall outside of the scope of this course.

 We have included a source to provide a starting point for you to explore advanced flow control if you wish to (e.g., switch statements, loops etc.):

 [Starting point for advanced flow control](https://adv-r.hadley.nz/control-flow.html )

-Note: If you have coding experience you may have used loops many times.
+Note: If you have coding experience you may have used loops before.
 In R loops can be problematic due to performance issue with memory allocation on large datasets.
-It is not a beginner-friendly topic, this in part is why we have excluded them from this introduction to workflow.
+It is not a beginner-friendly topic; this in part, is why we have excluded them from this introduction to workflow.